 Saint John Bosco, born in Italy in 1815, started having vivid dreams at age 9 that would continue throughout his life.
 One of his most memorable and terrifying dreams involved a visit to Hell.
 He awoke from it with burn marks on his palms after having touched the outer wall of Hell.
 The following is the saint's account in his own words.

 I have another dream to tell you, a sort of aftermath of those I told you last Thursday and Friday, which totally exhausted me.
 Call them dreams or whatever you like ...

 I spent the whole next day worrying about the miserable night in store for me, and when evening came, loath to go to bed, I sat at my desk browsing through books until midnight.
 The mere thought of having more nightmares thoroughly scared me.
 However, with great effort, I finally went to bed.

 Lest I should fall asleep immediately and start dreaming, I set my pillow upright against the headboard and practically sat up, but soon, in my exhaustion, I simply fell asleep.
-Immediately the same person of the night before appeared at my bedside.
+Immediately, the same person from the night before appeared at my bedside.

 "Get up and follow me!" he said.